nate-moo/eschoolScraper/README.md

 it'll just make it easier ig

 # Installation:
-click `clone or download`
+click `clone or download` \n
-click `Download as ZIP`
+click `Download as ZIP` \n
-make sure python 3 is installed edit the main.py file with your credentials double click main.py to run
+make sure python 3 is installed \n edit the main.py file with your credentials\n double click main.py to run \n